ballerina-platform/module-ballerinax-googleapis.gmail/gmail1/tests/Ballerina.md

     * Refresh Token Endpoint (https://www.googleapis.com)
     * Refresh Token Path (/oauth2/v3/token)

-Please note that gmail connector has already defined base url, refresh token endpoint and refresh token path as constant strings for you to use
+Please note that gmail connector has already defined base url, refresh token endpoint and refresh token path as constant strings for you to use.

 IMPORTANT: This access token and refresh token can be used to make API requests on your own account's behalf.
 Do not share your access token, client secret with anyone.